How to Sort a Table in Word

 Q. Can I save my sorted table?

 A. After sorting the table, save your Word document as usual.
-Your changes will be saved along with the document.
+The document will keep the changes in the table.

 Conclusion